Roborock just added another variant to their line-up, the S4 Max.

 As I’ve said in the review, the S4 Max offers high-end options minus the premium cost.

-This model offers features like smart navigation, no-go zones, selective room cleaning, voice, invisible wall, and high airflow at a price close to an entry-level Roomba.
+This model offers smart navigation, no-go zones, selective room cleaning, voice, invisible wall, and high airflow at a price close to an entry-level Roomba.

 It lacks the mopping feature, but if this isn’t a must-have, the S4 Max is an excellent alternative if the S5 Max is too expensive.

-Roborock almost has perfect the navigational algorithm with their products.
+Roborock almost has a perfect navigational algorithm with their products.
 And the S4 Max has this precision navigation with the laser sensor and SLAM.

 Coverage and thoroughness are strong points as it can go up to three passes.
 It lacks the “dirt detect” of a Roomba, but it picks up debris well.